 And in “The Voice of the Silence,” in the section titled “The Two Paths” (p.
 32, Theosophy Company edition), the question is asked: “Would’st thou become a Yogi of “Time’s Circle”?”

-“Time’s Circle,” “Circle of Time,” “Wheel of Time”…these are merely English translations of the Sanskrit word “Kalachakra.”
-The spiritual aspirant who follows the Path presented in “The Voice of the Silence” is on his or her way to becoming a true Kalachakra Yogi.
+“Time’s Circle,” “Circle of Time,” “Wheel of Time” . . . these are merely English translations of the Sanskrit word “Kalachakra.”
+The spiritual aspirant who precisely and devotedly follows the Path presented in “The Voice of the Silence” is on his or her way to becoming a true Kalachakra Yogi.

-And interestingly enough, an American Tibetologist called David Reigle – author of “Blavatsky’s Secret Books” – has found very conclusive evidence that the Secret Book of Dzyan (whose archaic stanzas on Cosmogenesis and Anthropogenesis form the basis of HPB’s master work “The Secret Doctrine”) is in fact the Mula Kalachakra Tantra, also called the Kalachakra Mulatantra, which is the purely esoteric and now lost (i.e. “lost” to all except the suitably initiated) original basis of the publicly known Kalachakra teachings, which have been popularised by the present Dalai Lama.
+And interestingly enough, an American Tibetologist called David Reigle – author of “Blavatsky’s Secret Books” – has found quite conclusive evidence that the Secret Book of Dzyan (whose archaic stanzas on Cosmogenesis and Anthropogenesis form the basis of HPB’s master work “The Secret Doctrine”) is likely to be the Mula Kalachakra Tantra, also called the Kalachakra Mulatantra, which is the purely esoteric and now lost (i.e. “lost” to all except the suitably initiated) “root text” or original basis of the publicly known Kalachakra teachings, which have been popularised in recent decades by the present Dalai Lama.